How to Increase Your Consulting Fee Rates

 To move up the fee ladder you need to find your perfect niche.
 You need to know how to use LinkedIn and LinkedIn Navigator to find and engage the exact person who has the pain you solve.

-In the Consulting Mastery course, Stage 1: Finding Your Niche and Stage 2: Finding Your Ideal Client, you learn how to find your best niche during the transition to a New Economy.
-(Some industries have high demand and others are in recession due to COVID-19.)
+In the first two stages of the Starting and Building a Thriving Consulting Business, Finding Your Niche and Finding Your Ideal Client, you learn how to find your best niche in the New Economy.
+(Some industries are going through major transitions from COVID-19 impact, digital transformation, and supply chain transformation.)
 Once you find your perfect niche, you then need to find and engage your ideal client and address their inner and outer pains.

 Stay in Touch, Stay in Touch, Stay in Touch